 How to apply

-In 2018, the application period for the scholarships takes place from 1 May until 8 June.
-Use this form to apply.
+In 2019, the application period for the scholarships takes place from 1 May until 7 June.
+The application form will be added on this webpage.

 If the student has received a scholarship for the previous academic year, the scholarship can be reduced from the tuition fee of the next academic year.